Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Single--hole states

-We are specifically interested in the weak interdot coupling regime, where the energy scale associated to the interdot tunneling is smaller than that associated with the intradot excitations ($\delta$).
-The lowest energy eigenvalues $e_{\alpha}$ as functions of $a$ are shown in Fig.~\ref{fig:sp_energies} for the cases of Si and Ge.
-In the absence of an applied magnetic field, each energy level is doubly degenerate (Kramers degeneracy), so $e_1 = e_2$, $e_3=e_4$, etcetera.
-The energy difference between the ground doublet and the first excited one decreases (faster than exponentially) as a function of $a$ and drops below the intradot gap ($\delta_{\text{Si}}\approx 3.94\,$meV) for $a \approx 4\,$nm in the case of Si.
-All the considered values of $a$ correspond to a weak interdot coupling regime in the case of Ge ($\delta_{\text{Ge}}\approx 4.58\,$meV).
+We are specifically interested in the regime of weak interdot coupling, where the energy scale associated with interdot tunneling is smaller than that associated with intradot excitations ($\delta$).
+In order to identify such regime, we compute the lowest energy eigenvalues $e_{\alpha}$ as a function of $a$ for both Si and Ge DQDs (Fig.~\ref{fig:sp_energies}).
+In the absence of an applied magnetic field, each energy level is doubly degenerate (Kramers degeneracy).
+The energy difference between the ground ($\alpha = 1,2$) and the first excited doublet ($\alpha = 3,4$) decreases faster than exponentially for increasing $a$, and drops below the intradot gap ($\delta_{\text{Si}}\approx 3.94\,$meV) for $a \approx 4\,$nm in the case of Si.
+In the case of Ge ($\delta_{\text{Ge}}\approx 4.58\,$meV), all considered values of $a$ correspond to a regime of weak interdot coupling.